tableau/server-client-python/docs/api-ref.md

 ### Site methods

-The TSC library provides methods that operate on sites for Tableau Server and Tableau Online.
+The TSC library provides methods that operate on sites for Tableau Server and Tableau Cloud.
 These methods correspond to endpoints or methods for sites in the Tableau REST API.

 Source file: server/endpoint/sites_endpoint.py